 International law: there is no established definition, concept, or protocol on 'forced confinement' in international law, and it is not studied much in humanitarian crises (TNH 25/11/2021; CODHES 09/2008).
 The lack of conceptual clarity makes it difficult to identify the cases in which confinement may occur.
-For example, the case of Rohingya and Kaman Muslims in Myanmar currently facing prolonged restrictions on their mobility could be described as forced confinement (HRW 08/10/2020).
-Mobility restrictions and limited access to services for civilians resulting from the conflict in Donbas, Ukraine, could also be considered a form of forced confinement (FUPAD 27/06/2019).
-In certain areas in Gaza, Palestinians suffer from movement and access restrictions enforced by the Israel Defense Forces (FUPAD 27/06/2019; OHCHR 14/10/2015).
+Severe movement restrictions affecting Rohingya and Kaman Muslims in Myanmar, people in Donbas, Ukraine, and Palestinians in some areas of Gaza could potentially be described as forced confinement (HRW 08/10/2020; FUPAD 27/06/2019; FUPAD 27/06/2019; OHCHR 14/10/2015).